-Life cycle The locust borer has a complete life cycle consisting of an egg, larval, pupal, and adult stages.
+The locust borer has a complete life cycle consisting of an egg, larval, pupal, and adult stages.
 Eggs are laid in cracks of the bark of black locust from late summer into early October.
 Larvae hatch and bore into the inner bark where they overwinter.
 When warmer spring temperatures trigger leaf buds to swell, larvae become active again and continue boring into the tree.
-Pupation occurs by mid-summer,
+Pupation occurs by midsummer, and adult beetles generally emerge from tunnels by early August.
+Adults are often seen feeding on goldenrod pollen (Solidago spp.) in late summer.
+Developmental times are strongly influenced by temperatures, so populations of locust borer may emerge earlier in warmer areas than in cooler areas.